BohdanZakusylo-minor/ssp2/README.md

 ## 🐍 Python Consumer

-The Python consumer service listens to the `southpark_messages` queue and displays messages to the console with **color-coded logs** for better visibility in Docker.
+The Python consumer service listens to the `southpark_messages` queue and displays messages to the console with **enhanced logging** (timestamps, log levels, and formatted output) for better visibility in Docker.

 **The consumer runs automatically in Docker Compose**, but you can also run it locally: